How to move to Canada from the US

 - Check if you can move to Canada.
 Use the Canadian government’s online tool to see which programs you may qualify for.
 Many people apply through Express Entry, a provincial program, family sponsorship, or a work or study permit.

 - Apply online.
-Create an account with Immigration, Refugees and Citizenship Canada (IRCC), fill out the forms, upload your documents, and pay the fees.
+Create an account with Immigration, Refugees and Citizenship Canada, fill out the forms, upload your documents, and pay the fees.
 Most skilled worker applications include a processing fee and a permanent residence fee.

-- Settle in after you arrive.
-Apply for a Social Insurance Number (SIN) so you can work and use government services.
+- Settle in after arrival.
+Apply for a Social Insurance Number so you can work and use government services.
 Sign up for health care, find housing, open a bank account, and arrange school if you have children.

 Financial considerations and taxes